What Is a Peptide? Skin Benefits, Types & Complete Guide

 2Systemic Effects

-Headaches, dizziness, water retention, or bloating may occur, particularly during the initial adjustment period.
+Headaches, dizziness, water retention, or bloating — especially during the first weeks.

 -